marushkevych/marushkevych.github.io/_posts/2014-03-14-browserify.md

 categories: javascript
 ---

-Last few days I was trying to come up wiht easiest way to manage packages and dependencies in AngularJS projects.
+Last few days I was trying to come up with easiest way to manage packages and dependencies in AngularJS projects.
 I discovered [Browserify](http://browserify.org) and its awesome cause it allows you to use `npm` and node style 'require' in your code.

 Here is what I'm going to try: